 It is preferable that we receive your repeat prescription request in writing using our ‘repeat prescriptions request form’ which can be obtained from our reception or email firstname.lastname@example.org.
 You can also complete the form online by clicking here.
 This helps to ensure that the correct medications are prescribed as requested.
-Please write clearly and give us AT LEAST 48 hours before collection.
+Please write clearly and give us AT LEAST three to four working days before collection.

 As practice policy we are able to give 3 monthly prescriptions on most drugs if they are your regular medications.
 However there are some drugs are controlled and so we are unable to safely provide this service.
 For such medications you are required to see the doctor to ensure correct use and avoid potential abuse.